-Fond du Lac Tribal and Community College educates the campus community staff, student and faculty about sexual assaults, relationship violence, bystander intervention, and stalking through presentations during new student orientation and various college-wide presentations given throughout the course of the academic year in addition to campus television monitors, informational posters, and syllabus violence prevention policy statement.
+Fond du Lac Tribal and Community College educates the campus community staff, student and faculty about sexual assaults, relationship violence, bystander intervention, and stalking through presentations during new student orientation and various college-wide presentations in the course of the academic year.
+In addition, informational posters are posted, the campus offers education and awareness activities during sexual violence prevention month and the sexual violence prevention policy statement is on all course syllabi.
 Informational brochures regarding sexual violence are available through the counseling office, in Student Services.
 In addition, the Fond du Lac Tribal and Community College designated investigator and decision maker for sexual violence receive annual training.